Furnas Lake

 Driving to Furnas Lake, Sao Miguel

 In all my visits to Sao Miguel I had never once taken the opportunity to go out on a boat onto the lake.
-It's a small lake (only about 2km long) and you can easily see the whole thing from the shore.
-So I guess I never really thought much of it.
-But on the day of a family dinner celebration here I had plenty of free time.
-So Marcia (my wife) suggested that we go out on one of the paddleboats.
-It was a beautiful day and within a minute of paddling I was sure that this was a great idea.
-Take a look at the view from the lake:
+It's a small lake (only about 2 or 3km long) and you can easily see the whole thing from the shore.
+So I never really thought much of it until I had free time one day.
+We were there for a family dinner celebration and my wife suggested that we go out on one of the paddleboats while we had some time.
+It was a beautiful day and I quickly appreciated the opportunity.

 on Furnas Lake, Sao Miguel

 As you can see, it was a beautiful summer day in a tranquil setting.
-The picture is towards the vendors and parking lot, so you can appreciate what I mean about nature's calm.
+The picture is towards the vendors and parking lot

-We paddled out to the middle of Furnas lake.
-It was there that I got a real surprise.
-I could see something in the distance that looked like the wake of a boat.
+We ventured out to the middle of the lake and it was there we found a bit of a mystery.
+From a distance it looked like the wake of a boat.
 But there were no boats on the lake other than four paddleboats.
 I snapped a picture because I really wasn't sure of what I was seeing:

 Bubbles on Furnas Lake, Sao Miguel

 I was puzzled at what made this wake.
-I started thinking maybe it was from some mysterious creature like the "Lock Ness Monster" or something!
 As we got closer I realized that it was a long line of bubbles:

 Bubbles on Furnas Lake, Sao Miguel